Parking regulations are vigorously enforced throughout Lakeview East.

 Residential Parking Permits

+Due to Covid-19, Chicago city registration stickers and residential permit violations are on hold until July 31st, 2020.
+You are now able to purchase your stickers at any City Clerk location, or ONLINE at https://ezbuy.chicityclerk.com/.
 Chicago vehicle stickers required for vehicles within the city limits for 30 days or longer.
-In the 44th and 46th wards, you must have a residential parking permit or a guest permit, available at the Aldermen’s offices.
-Enforcement times vary.
+In the 44th and 46th wards, you must have a residential parking permit or a guest permit.
+These permits are NO LONGER available from the Alderman’s office.

 Chicago’s Residential Parking Permit program is designed to restrict parking on designated residential streets during specified hours, except for the residents of that street, guests of the residents or those who provide a service to the residents.
 This program helps to ensure that residents of densely populated areas have reasonable access to parking near their residences.
 Signs posted along designated streets display the applicable restrictions.
 Cars parked in violation of this ordinance will be ticketed.